 Spring preparations for your home and car involve more than putting in screen doors and changing out snow tires.
 In addition to these tasks, you’ll also need to:

 - Inspect the structure of your home for winter damage

 - Get your yard ready to become a flourishing display

 - Ensure that your vehicle is acclimated to run safely in warmer weather

 - Check your car and homeowners insurance coverage

 To get your home and automobile ready for the sunshine and warmth of spring, check out these other essential tasks.

 Your house can take a beating in the winter months.
 Ice dams, hail and heavy snow can cause damage to your roof, chimney and attic.
 To assess any damage that the cold winter left behind, start by inspecting your roof.
 Luckily, you don’t need to climb onto a ladder to do so.

-Using a pair of binoculars, look for:
+You can use a a pair of binoculars to look for:

 - Areas that have missing shingles.